-Services that are covered for you What you must pay when you get these services Our plan will pay up to \$150 per year for routine eyewear or contacts after you pay a \$0 copay.
-"Welcome to Medicare" Preventive Visit The plan covers the one-time "Welcome to Medicare" preventive visit.
-The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
-There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit in-network.
-35% of the cost out-of-network.
-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+Services that are covered for you What you must pay when you get these services One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+(If you have two separate cataract 45% of the cost for one out-of-network glaucoma screening per year. operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+The plan covers up to one pair of routine contacts or eyeglasses per year. \$0 copay for one pair of in-network Medicare- covered eyeglasses or contact lenses after each cataract surgery. • The plan covers up to one routine eye exam per year.
+20% of the cost for one pair of out-of-network Medicare-covered eyeglasses or contact lenses after each cataract surgery. \$0 copay for one routine eye exam each year in- network or out-of-network.
+Plan covers up to \$50 for one routine eye exam in & out-of-network.
+Our plan will pay up to \$150 per year for routine eyewear or contacts after you pay a \$0 copay.
+Welcome to Medicare" Preventive Visit There is no coinsurance, The plan covers the one-time "Welcome to Medicare" preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain copayment, or deductible for the "Welcome to Medicare" preventive visit in-network. screenings and shots), and referrals for other care if needed.
+45% of the cost out-of- network.

+Services that are covered for you What you must pay when you get these services Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.